Bertram-RQ/python_youtube_downloader_website/README.md

 # YouTube Downloader Website

-This YouTube Downloader is buildt with python, html, css, and javascript
+This YouTube Downloader is built with python, html, css, and javascript

-this program is intended for personal use
+**this program is intended for personal use**

-it allows you to download youtube videos (may not work with age restricted video) and download them directly from the main page
+it allows you to download youtube videos (may not work with age restricted videos) and download them directly from the main page

 ## Installation